Turkish Armed Forces

 The Turkish Armed Forces (TAF; Türk Silahlı Kuvvetleri, TSK) are the military forces of the Republic of Turkey.
 The TAF consist of the Land Forces, the Naval Forces and the Air Forces.
 The Chief of the General Staff is the Commander of the Armed Forces.
 In wartime, the Chief of the General Staff acts as the Commander-in-Chief on behalf of the President, who represents the Supreme Military Command of the TAF on behalf of the Grand National Assembly of Turkey.
 Coordinating the military relations of the TAF with other NATO member states and friendly states is the responsibility of the General Staff.

 The history of the Turkish Armed Forces began with its formation after the collapse of the Ottoman Empire.
 The Turkish military perceived itself as the guardian of Kemalism, the official state ideology, especially of its emphasis on secularism.
-After becoming a member of NATO in 1952, Turkey initiated a comprehensive modernization program for its armed forces.
-The Turkish Army sent 14,936 troops to fight in the Korean War alongside South Korea and NATO.
+After Soviet threats to the Turkish Straits after the Second World War, large amounts of U.S. aid initiated a modernization process.
+The Turkish Army sent the Turkish Brigade to fight in the Korean War.
 Towards the end of the 1980s, a second restructuring process was initiated.
 The Turkish Armed Forces participate in an EU Battlegroup under the control of the European Council, the Italian-Romanian-Turkish Battlegroup.
 The TAF also contributes operational staff to the Eurocorps multinational army corps initiative of the EU and NATO.

-The TAF is the second largest standing military force in NATO, after the U.S. Armed Forces.
+Turkey is the second largest standing military force in NATO, after the United States.
 Turkey is one of five NATO member states which are part of the nuclear sharing policy of the alliance, together with Belgium, Germany, Italy, and the Netherlands.

+As of 2026 Turkey's military budget is $27.34 billion (or 2.33% of GDP), an increase of 30% compared with 2025.
+The Turkish armed forces employ 481,000 active personnel and 380,000 reserve personnel.